Sergey-Zlobin/VinBigData-yolo/README.md

 Time Augmentation) using WBF.
 Predictions from folds are combined using WBF too.

-It was done in another script.
+It was done in another script (see "part_zfturbo").

 **Stage 2.** At this stage we excluded all images from ‘R8’, ‘R9’ and ‘R10’ radiologists.
 Every image with boxes was tripled using 3 variants